-Back in the days when Jonathan Harding searched “actor” on iTunes podcasts, there was no great content for performers so he started making his own – The Honest Actors’ Podcast.
+Back in the days when Jonathan Harden searched “actor” on iTunes podcasts, there was no great content for performers so he started making his own – The Honest Actors’ Podcast.
 Today, there’s a whole landscape of podcasts made by performers, theatres, or institutions, offering insights into every aspect of the industry.

 Now you can discover the highs and lows of acting first-hand and keep up-to-date with the industry.
 Young actors can find comfort in listening to performers who overcame exactly the challenge they’re facing, and actors of any age can seek solace in hearing that it’s never been easy to crack this job.

 The issue is that there’s more series than anyone has time to listen to, so sorting the wheat from the chaff is a trial and error exercise.
 That’s why we’ve done the listening for you and found the top 10 podcasts to inspire, challenge, and offer practical advice for actors at any stage of careers.
 In no particular order, here’s the cream of the crop.

-As mentioned, Jonathan Harding’s series was a reaction to the lack of content for actors a few years back.
+As mentioned, Jonathan Harden’s series was a reaction to the lack of content for actors a few years back.
 But even now that it has plenty of competition, it stands out for being a frank and personal look at the experience of working as an actor without any “how I made it” stories or luvviness.
 Highlights include Denise Gough (both times), Noma Dumezweni, the mini-series with emerging actors, and spin-off project Talking Taboos with actor Helen Vine.